WalkerTexas-coder/Instructor-Lectures/unit_8_cat_tinder/cat-tinder-fetch.md

-RECAP: WHere are we at?
+RECAP: Where are we at?
 We have a front end that has visualization and functionality of creating and potentially updating cats.
 This front end is built in react.
 We also have a back end complete with a database , endpoints and validations.
 Our api has full crud functionality.
 It's built in Rails.
 What we need to do today is connect these two pieces.

 fetch : the tool we use to make requests from our front end  to our back end api.
 FETCH is a method that takes an argument of a url or some kin dof location: it also can take information with it of a package of data.  it starts a request to wherever we send it and returns a promise to us. immediately the returned promise is "pending"

-Promise: a promise is a Javascript object that can be in one of three states.
+Promise: a promise is a JavaScript object that can be in one of three states.
 - The promise starts as pending
 - can become fulfilled-- Meaning we received a payload of data
 - can become rejected-- something about our fetch was rejected